Skip to main content

 In Finaloop, we offer various Action items that you can apply to a single order, or multiple orders at once to update your A/R balance and your order status.

-First, to view your unpaid orders, click on Branded Store Orders, and then the Unpaid Orders tab on the top of the screen.
+First, to view your unpaid orders, click on Orders, and then the Unpaid Orders tab on the top of the screen.
 You can take any of the following actions to keep your Unpaid Orders balance updated.

 1. Link payment